 For your luxury, antique or sports vehicle, this shipping method provides added protection and security for your one-of-a-kind vehicle.
 These containers have four walls and a roof, and are built with shockproof materials to withstand any damage caused by outdoor elements.
 They are also made to withstand high pressure.

-More often than not, luxury vehicles are shipped via air freight or by boat when being shipped internationally, as many people do not ship luxury cars domestically:
+More often than not, luxury car shipping is done via air freight or by boat when being shipped internationally, as many people do not move their high-end vehicles domestically.

 You can ship your luxury vehicle by air internationally or domestically, and your automobile will end up at its final destination much quicker than shipping it by ocean.
 For very timely and specific shipping needs, you may even be able to ship your vehicle by charter plane instead of potentially having your vehicle delayed in transit for various reasons.
 While this option can cost thousands of dollars, it is an option that provides a very exclusive and speedy experience, ensuring your exotic vehicle will reach your destination unscathed.